IMT-SU-25-26/13th-NPLC-CP/README.md

 1. **Components Organization**

    - Layout components (NavigationBar, Background, providers) go in `components/layout/`
-   - Page-specific components go in `components/pages/` organized by route structure
+   - App page components go in `components/app/` organized by feature (discussions, contests, submissions, etc.)
    - All components must start with a capital letter
-   - Components must be exported as default exports
+   - Components must be exported as named exports
    - Every page must use a component and must be imported exclusively in its respective `page.tsx` file to maintain clear separation of concerns and prevent unnecessary re-renders

 2. **Service Layer**